Nonlinear Modeling for Soft Pneumatic Actuators via Data-Driven Parameter Estimation: System Modeling

-If $(AE)$ is considered as the spring constant, then Eq.~(\ref{eqn: 9}) and (\ref{eqn: 9_1}) are similar and can be related.

-Equation~(\ref{eqn: 9}) or (\ref{eqn: 9_1}), however, is derived based on linear model assumption~\cite{c20}.
+Equation~(\ref{eqn: 9}), however, is derived based on linear model assumption~\cite{c20}.
 It may not describe the dynamics of nonlinear soft materials.
-To apply the nonlinear model as Eq.~(\ref{eqn: 2}), the relationship between $\epsilon$ and $\theta$ should be figured out.
+To apply the nonlinear model as Eq.~(\ref{eqn: 2}), the model is adjusted according to~\cite{c22}.
 When the pressure is applied to the soft actuator, it will bend as shown in Fig.~\ref{fig: 5}.
-The structure generates a curve and the bending angle and elongated length are described as
+The bending angle can be described as